-- North Cascades National Park covers a total area of 505,000 acres
+North Cascades covers a total area of 505,000 acres or 789 square miles.

-- North Cascades was made a national park on October 2, 1968
+North Cascades was made a national park on October 2, 1968.

-- There is no entrance fee for North Cascades National Park
+There is no entrance fee for North Cascades National Park.

-Random Facts About North Cascades
+Five Random Facts About North Cascades

 Where is North Cascades National Park?

 The National Park Service manages the park together with Ross Lake and Lake Chelan National Recreation Areas.
-Most of the easily visited areas are actually within these areas.
+Most of the easily visited spots are actually within these areas.
 The towns of Marblemount to the west and Winthrop to the east are convenient bases for visitors.
 Further directions and maps can be found at Getting to North Cascades.